MartinPacker/filterCSV/README.md

 The first row of the table contains headings iThoughts uses to understand the layout of the following rows.
 Each subsequent row represents a node.

-In summary, the iThoughts CSV file format has, at a minimum the following columns:
+In summary, the iThoughts CSV file format has, at a minimum, the following columns:

 * level
 * level0